wAuner/destiny_awaits/README.md

 # Workflow and naming conventions

-Instead of forks and pull requests we are working from a central repo.
+Instead of forks  we are working from a central repo.
 Every teammember is supposed to clone the repo and work on his own branch.
 The branches will then be pushed to github and there they will be merged into master.
 Do not merge locally and then push master.
 Naming convention for branches: **[name]_[task]**